mbutterick/aoc-racket/2019/README.md

 ## My solutions

-I try to write solutions that are succinct but not cryptic.
+* I try to write solutions that are succinct but not cryptic.

-I don’t optimize for speed.
+* I don’t optimize for speed.

+* I like doing the Advent of Code problems because it forces me to use parts of Racket that I don’t ordinarily use.
+So I treat it as a chance to expand my awareness of the Racketverse.